 - pre-approving permitted non-audit services provided to us by our external auditors and their affiliates;

-- establishing policies and procedures for the receipt, retention, and treatment of complaints regarding accounting or auditing matters, internal controls, and disclosure controls and procedures, and the confidential, anonymous submission by our employees of concerns regarding questionable accounting or auditing matters, internal controls, and disclosure controls and procedures; and
+- establishing policies and procedures for the receipt, retention, and treatment of complaints regarding questionable accounting or auditing matters, internal controls with respect to financial reporting and disclosure controls and procedures, and the confidential, anonymous submission by our employees of concerns regarding any of the foregoing; and

 - reviewing and approving our hiring policies regarding past and present partners and employees of our external auditors.